Words of Wisdom

 The University Writing Center offers educational workshops, studios, and resource tables about our services on a limited basis.
 Because we are primarily student-fee funded, most of our events are for campus organizations, although we can consider other requests if adequate resources are available.

 Workshops.
 CRLA-certified University Writing Center consultants will come to your location and present from the list of workshop topics at the bottom of this page.
-We strive to make our workshops interactive, and you will find that many involve games, polls, or discussions.
+We strive to make our workshops interactive with games, polls, or discussions.
 Workshops can be geared to undergraduate or graduate audiences.
 You can view the standard workshop slideshows by clicking on the links below; some customization can be accommodated.
-Because of high demand, classroom workshops are limited to two per class section, per semester (not including the 'Overview of UWC Services').
+Because of high demand, classroom workshops are limited to two per class section or group, per semester (not including the 'Overview of UWC Services').
+Please note that we may have some difficulty booking appointments on Wednesdays at 8AM because we have our staff meetings at that time.
+We are not available on Saturdays or holidays.

 Writing or Speaking Studios.
 CRLA-certified University Writing Center consultant will come to your location to help students while they work on drafts or speech outlines or practice their presentations.
 As needed, we provide instruction, discussion, and peer response activities.
 Studios can be set up for multiple meetings.
 Studios are designed to help students devote more time to their projects and to develop good composing or delivery habits.